cyberseihis/bnnprint/write/report.md

 used an order of operations in which arithmetic operations that are common between neurons are shared.
 I first tried to get the arithmetic operations that are used after optimization by Design Compiler from the analysis of datapath extraction report it provides.
-Then I decided I would rather not have to synthesize twice and searched for an algorithm to do a similar arithmetic optimization beforehand.
+It turned out to be harder than I thought and I would rather not have to synthesize twice so I searched for an algorithm to do a similar arithmetic optimization beforehand.

 # BNNPARSIGN -> BNNPAAR